 7.2 GROUND SNOW LOADS, $p_g$ Cround snow loads, $p_g$ , to be used in the determination of design snow loads for roofs shall be as set forth in Fig. 7.2-1 for the contiguous United States and Table 7.2-1 for Alaska.
 Site-specific case studies shall be made to determine ground snow loads in areas designated CS in Fig. 7.2-1 (see also Tables 7.2-2 through 7.2-8).
 Ground snow loads for sites at elevations above the limits indicated in Fig. 7.2-1 and for all sites within the CS areas shall be approved by the Authority Having Jurisdiction.
 Ground snow load determination for such sites shall be based on an extreme value statistical analysis of data available in the vicinity of the site using a value with a 2% annual probability of being exceeded (50-year mean recurrence interval mountainous regions as determined by the Authority Having Jurisdiction.
-The importance factor times the ground snow load, $L{PR}$ , shall be used as the balanced snow load for snow accumulation surfaces, such as decks, balconic and other near ground level studies, shall be used as the balanced snow load for snow accumulation surfaces, once it is a decks, balconic and other near ground level studies of the order of the first part of the properties of the properties
+The importance factor times the ground snow load, $L{PR}$ , shall be used as the balanced snow load for snow accumulation surfaces, such as decks, balconies and other nargound level studies, shall be used as the balanced snow load for snow accumulation surfaces, out in as decks, balconies and other nargound level studies and other nargound level studies of the following control of some accumulation surfaces of the studies of the studies of the studies and other control of the studies and other nargound level studies of the studies of the studies and other nargound level studies of the studies of the studies and other nargound level studies of the studies

-7.3 FLAT ROOF SNOW LOADS, Pr
+7.3 FLAT ROOF SNOW LOADS, Pf